michaelcychan/scales-arpeggios-randomiser/readme.md

 # Scales and Arpeggios Randomiser

 It is to generate a scale / arpeggio / chromatic from the ABRSM syllabus for young violinist to choose to practise.

+At the same time, it is a project enough for me to test different things.
+I have recently added automatic testing using GitHub Actions.

 ## To clone and install
 ```